We may earn commission from affiliate links →

 Winter safaris are also popular among travelers of all ages, either in snowmobiles or self-driven 4×4 trucks.

 Skiing is also possible down the slopes of Mount Savin Kuk; the quality of the runs equals top-class runs in Switzerland or Austria, but the prices are much more affordable.
-The resort offers three ski lifts and a particular run for kids.\
+The resort offers three ski lifts and a particular run for kids.

 North Macedonia: Best Things To Do In Winter

 Heavily dotted with high peaks and mountain ranges, North Macedonia is an excellent winter destination, easy to reach from any other Balkan state.
-There are several impressive National Parks all over the country, all offering amazing winter scenes under a thick blanket of snow from December to March.
+There are several impressive National Parks all over the country, all offering fantastic winter scenes under a thick blanket of snow from December to March.

 The largest national park in the country, Mavrovo, spreads over more than 200,000 acres and hosts not only an important ski resort but also the gorgeous Mavrovo Lake and the underwater Sunken Church.